Syrian Air Force: 1940s

 The end of World War II led to the withdrawal of the United Kingdom and France from the Middle East, and this included a withdrawal from Syria.
 In 1948, the Syrian Air Force was officially established after the first class of pilots graduated from a French-run flight school at Estabel airfield in Lebanon, using aircraft left behind by the French.
 Further training of early Syrian military fliers was continued with help of a sizeable group of Croat and German instructors, contracted by the Lebanese and Syrian governments from refugee camps in Italy.
 Among the foreign instructors were Mato Dukovac (a leading Croatian Air Force fighter ace of World War II) and Fritz Strehle (former Me.262 pilot with Jagdgeschwader 7 of the Luftwaffe), who trained Syrian pilots at Estabel in 1948 and at Nayrab airfield (south of Aleppo) in 1949.

-Organized into three squadrons, one of which was equipped with North American T-6 Harvards, the air force participated in the 1948 Arab–Israeli War, conducting bombing raids against Israeli forces and settlements.
+Organized into three squadrons, one of which was equipped with North American T-6 Harvards, the air force participated in the 1948 Israeli War of Independence, conducting bombing raids against Israeli forces and settlements.
 One T-6 was lost to ground fire while attacking Ayelet Hashahar on 16 July, and another possibly shot down by Morris Mann (flying an Avia S-199) on 10 June.
-The Syrian Air Force claimed its sole kill of the war on 10 July when a rear gunner of a Harvard shot down an Avia S-199 flown by Lionel Bloch.
+The Syrian Air Force claimed its sole kill of the war on 10 July when Mohammad a Din Wadi – rear gunner of a T-6 Harvard – shot down an Avia S-199 flown by Lionel Bloch of 101 Squadron with a .30 Cal AN-M2 Machine Gun, which was the first kill of the Airforce.

-Aircraft in 1948

-Planes of the Syrian Air Force in 1948.